How to Pay for a Funeral When You Have No Money

-Dealing with the loss of a beloved friend or family member is one of the most difficult experiences we will all have to face at one point.
-The last thing you want to be doing during such a traumatic time is dealing with any sort of financial challenges.
-And yet…
+Dealing with the loss of a beloved friend or family member is one of the most challenging experiences we will all have to face at one point.
+The last thing you want to do during such a traumatic time is deal with financial challenges.

 Funeral services are not cheap.
 And although this is likely not the first thought you have when you lose a loved one, there is always the possibility that the one who has passed was a source of financial support.